Trout Lake Monster: History

 After photos were published of the carcass of an unidentified animal discovered near a lake on the Kitchenuhmaykoosib Inninuwug reserve by two hikers in May 2010, they "spread around the Internet, sparking intense speculation about the creature's origins, ranging from the conceivable to the far-fetched".

 The photos appear to show an animal described as "more than 20 centimetres long, with a bare, gargoyle-like face and furry body".
-According to Kitchenuhmaykoosib tradition, the animal is called ‘oomajinakoos’ (‘the ugly one’) feeds on beavers, lives in swampy creek areas, and is a "bad omen".
-Zoologist Mark Engstrom of the University of Toronto examined the photos and suggested that the carcass was a mammal of the mustelidae family, which includes otters, minks and weasels.
-“What has happened is that some of the hair has come off in the water,” commented Engstrom, adding, “It is silly.
+According to Kitchenuhmaykoosib tradition, it is an oomajinakoos ("the ugly one") that feeds on beavers, lives in swampy creek areas and is a bad omen.
+Zoologist Mark Engstrom of the University of Toronto examined the photos and suggested that the carcass was a mammal of the mustelidae family, which includes otters, minks and weasels: “What has happened is that some of the hair has come off in the water...It is silly.
 This is a dead carcass that has fallen in the water.”